 At age 27, Marissa Jaret Winokur was about to embark on the time of her life.
 Though she didn’t know it at the time, she would soon be cast in the lead role as Tracy Turnblad in Broadway’s “Hairspray,” for which she would later win a Tony award.
 But before she got the big news about her big break, Winokur was given news of a different sort—she was diagnosed with cervical cancer.

-More than 12,000 women are diagnosed with invasive cervical cancer each year and more than 90 percent of cervical cancer cases are caused by the human papillomavirus (HPV).
-Though Winokur was lucky her cancer was detected in a routine Pap test, women today have more options available to prevent cervical cancer.
+More than 12,000 women are diagnosed with invasive cervical cancer each year.
+At least 90 percent of those cervical cancer cases are caused by the human papillomavirus (HPV).
+Although Winokur was lucky her cancer was detected in a routine Pap test, women today have more options available to prevent cervical cancer.

 The Centers for Disease Control and Prevention (CDC) recommend the HPV vaccine for all girls and boys ages 11-12.
 (HPV not only causes most cervical cancers, but is also linked to at least five other types of cancer, which is why it is recommended for boys as well as girls.)